Sheikh-H/blog/_posts/2025-12-13-thinking-of-studying-coding.md

 Socialise

-Do things that make you feel competent
+Do things that make you feel **competent**

-This isn’t about becoming some hyper-optimised productivity machine.
+This isn’t about making you become some hyper-optimised productivity machine that looks and feels like Michael B. Jordan.
-Plenty of successful programmers look… questionable 🙂
+Plenty of successful programmers look… questionable. 🙂

 The point is to unlock your **creative capacity**, because creativity and problem-solving are the real currencies of programming.